Programming-inspire/100days---100Projects.github.io/#Day.79 -  Filter-list/README.md

 ## Filter List

-In this project, I will learn to make a Filter list app using HTML, CSS and JAVASCRIPT.
-It is a simple project, that allows to show a matched content based on the keyboard typed in the search field.
+ In this project, I will learn to make a Filter list app using HTML, CSS, and JAVASCRIPT.
+It is a simple project, that shows matched content based on the keyboard typed in the search field.